robocode-dev/tank-royale/sample-bots/java/assets/ReadMe.md

 * A Java source file (.java) that provides the program logic of the bot.
 * A JSON file (.json) that provides information about the bot.
 * Script files (.cmd and .sh) used for starting the bot.

-## Bot filename convention

-All filenames in a bot directory must share the same name as the directory containing the files, i.e. the filename without the file extension.
-Robocode scans for specific file types sharing the same filenames to check if the directory contains a bot or not, and to figure out how to run it, but also to provide information about the bot.

 ## Running a bot